Xi’an Jiaotong-Liverpool University Converts to Online Campus in Days with Mediasite During Coronavirus Outbreak

-MADISON, Wis., March 06, 2020 (GLOBE NEWSWIRE) -- As the coronavirus outbreak continues to pose a serious threat worldwide, Xi’an Jiaotong-Liverpool University (XJTLU) in China is turning to online lectures with Mediasite to avoid the spread of the infection between and beyond campuses.
+SUZHOU, China, March 09, 2020 (GLOBE NEWSWIRE) -- As the coronavirus outbreak continues to pose a serious threat worldwide, Xi’an Jiaotong-Liverpool University (XJTLU) in China is turning to online lectures with Mediasite to avoid the spread of the infection between and beyond campuses.
 The university is one of many in the region avoiding long shutdowns by opening virtual doors with Mediasite for the foreseeable future amidst quarantines and travel bans.

 The university, which began using Mediasite in 2017 for lecture capture, fast-tracked a massive Mediasite expansion that gives all faculty access to My Mediasite personal capture software.
 In a matter of days it converted to an online campus for the coming weeks, with 70 percent of the 450 courses that are available online, being achieved via Mediasite.
 The university worked closely with Mediasite’s professional services to reconfigure its deployment and accelerate its desktop video capture strategy.
 The Mediasite team will continue to work with XJTLU to ensure its on-premises infrastructure supports the online classes.